Hundreds of functions in MATLAB® and other toolboxes run automatically on a GPU if you supply a

 gpuArray or to functions called in code run by

-For example, if creating a gpuArray which might have negative elements, use
+For example, if creating a gpuArray that might have negative elements, use

 G = gpuArray(complex(p)), then you can successfully execute